 Most agree that Valve’s creation is the most impenetrable MOBA out there for newcomers – knowing effective item builds is totally non-negotiable, However, if you’re willing to commit to learning its intricacies, the rewards are plentiful.
 Its sizeable roster of 113 heroes and deep tactical experience are bound to suck in those with the patience to persevere.

 If it's Valve you're loyal to, get up to speed with the best Dota 2 heroes for beginners.

-Many recent MOBAs have launched and then quickly shut their doors, but Strife has persisted.
-It’s the smallest game on this list with just 33 champions, but that doesn’t mean it should be overlooked.
-It’s got heritage - developer S2 Games made Heroes of Newerth, which was big back in the day - and it’s claimed to be a ‘second-generation MOBA’.
+Many recent MOBAs have launched and then quickly shut their doors.
+But Strife has persisted.
+It’s the smallest game on this list with just 33 champions but that doesn’t mean it should be overlooked.
+It’s got heritage – developer S2 Games made Heroes of Newerth, which was big back in the day – and it’s said to be a ‘second-generation MOBA’.
 Fancy!

 Strife also claims to host a less toxic community than its peers – a common problem that both Dota and League of Legends have continually struggled with over the years.